ozizination1/alx-pre_course/README.md

-My first readme
+This is my first readme file,
-i am also collaborating with someone on this project im loving this journey
+i am also collaborating with someone on this project i am loving this journey